Transmission of packets on a hierarchical network: Statistics and explosive percolation: Percolation on the network

 It is also observed that the critical packet density $\mu_c(L)$ corresponding to a network of $L$ sites obeys the relation

 as can be verified from the panels \ref{fig:explo_critd}(a), \ref{fig:explo_critd}(b), \ref{fig:explo_critd}(c) for the original, the strategy-I, and strategy-II lattice networks, respectively.
+The parameter $d$ is a constant in this expression.
 This expression can be used to compute the values of $\nu$ corresponding to the three lattices.
 The values of all three exponents $\beta$, $\gamma$ and $\nu$ are tabulated in Table I for the original, the strategy-I and the strategy-II lattices.

+The scaling behavior of the percolation strength $S_1$ for the occupied sub-lattice of the original lattice networks is shown in Fig. \ref{fig:ps_scaled}.

+The finite-size scaling (FSS) relations of the percolation strength and the susceptibility for the continuous percolation transition in the unoccupied sub-lattice networks of the original, the strategy -I and strategy -II lattices would be $S=L^{\beta/\nu}f[(\mu-\mu_c)L^{-1/\nu}]$, and $\chi=L^{-\gamma/\nu}g[(\mu-\mu_c)L^{-1/\nu}]$, respectively.
+The values of all three exponents $\beta$, $\gamma$ and $\nu$ corresponding to unoccuppied sub-lattice network are tabulated in Table II for the original, the strategy-I and the strategy-II lattices.

-{\bf Table I:} The values of the critical exponents $\beta$, $\gamma$ and $\nu$ of the percolation transition for the original, the strategy-I and the strategy-II lattices.
+{\bf Table II:} The values of the critical exponents $\beta$, $\gamma$ and $\nu$ of the percolation transition for the unoccupied sub-lattice of the original, the strategy-I and the strategy-II lattices.
 0.2in

-The scaling behavior of the percolation strength $S$ for the original, the strategy-I, and the strategy-II lattice networks are shown in Fig. \ref{fig:ps_scaling}.

-We, further computed the size of the largest cluster $S_m$ at the onset of the phase transition $i.$ $e.$, before the giant cluster is formed (at the jump in case of the V-lattice), as a function of the network size.
-From the three panels of Fig. \ref{fig:explo} corresponding to three different topologies, the size of the largest cluster $S_m$ prior to the transition threshold does not grow proportionally to the network size $M$, instead it obeys a power law of the form of $S_m\sim M^{\zeta}$.
+We, further computed the size of the largest cluster $S_m$ of unoccupied sub-lattice at the onset of the phase transition (at the jump in case of the V-lattice), as a function of the lattice side $M$.
+From the three panels of Fig. \ref{fig:explo} corresponding to three different topologies, the size of the largest cluster $S_m$ prior to the transition threshold does not grow proportionally to the lattice side $M$, instead it obeys a power law of the form of $S_m\sim M^{\zeta}$.
 We note that in the case of the original lattice $\zeta=1.6$, whereas for strategies I and II, $\zeta \approx 2$ indicating that the strategies have been successful in incorporating a substantial fraction of the sites of the lattice in the maximal cluster.